 In the first two years you will consolidate your knowledge of political economy, business economics, maths, law and statistics.
 In the third year, depending on your interests and professional goals, you will be able to choose from a range of optional modules and, therefore, tailor your degree to your needs.
 You will be able to put a focus on the following fields: econometrics, business economics, accounting, management.

 First-year students will be supported through a personalised tutoring aimed at welcoming them and guiding them in their educational path.
 Each student will be assigned to a peer tutor, who, for example, will assist them in organising their study activities, in choosing courses to attend or with general questions about student life at unibz.

-Currently, we offer exchange programmes with more than 50 partner universities all over the world and we are part of a large network of collaboration with employers in Italy and abroad.
+Currently, we offer exchange programmes with partner universities all over the world and we are part of a large network of collaboration with employers in Italy and abroad.
 This study programme involves a compulsory internship lasting a minimum of 150 hours.

 Most of our graduates choose to continue to postgraduate study, in Italy or abroad, with a Master programme in Accounting, Banking and Finance, International Management or similar fields.
 Thanks to a 4+1 Programme agreement with the New York University's Business School, our graduates will be given favourable consideration in the admissions process to gain a Master of Science in Accounting.